↑ Like this article? Support us with a single click of the AD

 Even Ronald Reagan believed – –

-He agreed with Eleanor about the Lincoln bedroom in the White House.
+He agreed with Eleanor about the White House Lincoln bedroom.

 The Reagan’s beloved dog Rex had an experience.
-First time going into the Lincoln bedroom he perked up and barked at an empty corner.
-Like trying to show dominance, then quiet and whimpering as he trotted out of the room tail between his legs.
-Rex refused to enter the room again.
+First time going into the Lincoln bedroom he perked up.
+Starting barking at an empty corner.
+Would show dominance, then quiet and whimpering as he trotted out of the room tail between his legs.
+Rex refused to enter again.

-Maureen, President Reagan’s daughter, on many nights would stay over with her husband.
-Because of its history she preferred sleeping in the Lincoln bedroom.
+Maureen, President Reagan’s daughter, stayed over with her husband on many nights.
+Because of the history she preferred sleeping in the Lincoln bedroom.

-It started with her husband who woke one night and saw a man at the window.
-Faced away and looking outside, then slowly turning and looking back.
-Revealing his face that prominent and serious face staring back but never seeing the the husband before Lincoln vanished.
+Her husband woke one night and saw a man by the window.
+Faced away and looking outside.
+The man slowly turned, revealing that prominent and serious face.
+Staring back but never seeing the the husband before Lincoln vanished.

-She said the sun shone around, and right through his transparent body.
+The joke ended.
+Not long after Maureen woke one morning to see a man staring out that window.
+Said sun shone around him, and right through his transparent body.
 Lincoln slowly turned and looked back before vanishing.